History of the Jews in Rhodes: World War II and the Modern Community (1944–present)

 Following the implementation of racial laws in Italy and with the outbreak of World War II, about 4,000 out of 6,000 Jews of Rhodes left the city.
-On July 23, 1944, the Germans concentrated 1,673 of the community's Jews in the Martyrs' Square in the Jewish quarter, were taken to the port of the city of Rhodes, and were loaded onto cargo ferries that sailed towards the port of Piraeus, from which the Jews were taken to the Haidari concentration camp.
+On July 23, 1944, the Germans concentrated 1,673 of the community's Jews in the Martyrs' Square in the Jewish quarter.
+They were taken to the port of the city of Rhodes, and were loaded onto cargo ferries that sailed towards the port of Piraeus, from which the Jews were taken to the Haidari concentration camp.
 Along the way, they picked up about 100 members of the Kos community.
-7 Jews died during the journey from Rhodes to the port of Piraeus.
-On August 1, the Jews of Rhodes and Kos arrived at the Haidari camp, and after several weeks were sent to the Auschwitz extermination camp, where the community members were murdered except for 151 Jews from Rhodes who were saved.
+Seven Jews died during the journey from Rhodes to the port of Piraeus.
+On August 1, the Jews of Rhodes and Kos arrived at the Haidari camp, and after several weeks were sent to the Auschwitz extermination camp, where the community members were murdered except for 151 Jews from Rhodes who survived.
 The Turkish consul, Selahattin Ülkümen, managed to save 42 Jews by claiming they were Turkish citizens or had ties to Turkey.

 Of the six synagogues that were in the city, only Kahal Shalom Synagogue stands today.
 In the synagogue and the adjacent rooms is located the Jewish Museum of Rhodes.